Plant Variety Rights Act 1987 review

 We are reviewing the Plant Variety Rights Act 1987.

-Last year we consulted on an Issues Paper
+In 2018 we consulted on an Issues paper

 We held public/industry meetings and hui for engagement with Māori during the consultation period.